VERSION JULY 1, 2021

 - If the matter is in the subject matter jurisdiction of the Copyright Claims Board, and the Copyright Claims Board accepts the matter, to use the Copyright Claims Board to resolve the matter;

-- If the total amount in controversy is less than $100,000, to use virtual mediation through JAMSconnect or another online mediator of Government Agency's choosing; and
+- If the total amount in controversy is less than $100,000, to use virtual mediation through JAMSconnect or another online mediator of Government Entity's choosing; and

 - If none of the above are available or successful in resolving the dispute, the parties may proceed with formal legal action.

-2.3 The venue for formal legal action shall be the courts of the county or parish listed by the Government Agency in this document, which shall be a county or parish in which the Government Agency has a location.
-If the Government Agency fails to list a county or parish, the venue shall be in any county or parish within the state or province in which the Government Agency is located.
+2.3 The venue for formal legal action shall be the courts of the county or parish listed by the Government Entity in this document, which shall be a county or parish in which the Government Entity has a location.
+If the Government Entity fails to list a county or parish, the venue shall be in any county or parish within the state or province in which the Government Agency is located.
 If Government Agency fails to list a state or province, then the venue shall be in King County in the State of Washington.

-3.2 Provider shall have no indemnification obligations to the Government Agency for damages and costs arising out of any negligence, gross negligence, or willful misconduct attributable to the Government Agency, its employees or its agents for any claim whatsoever, including but not limited to: violations of privacy rights, copyrights, and trademark rights by the affirmative acts of Government Agency and its employees and agents.
+3.2 Provider shall have no indemnification obligations to the Government Entity for damages and costs arising out of any negligence, gross negligence, or willful misconduct attributable to the Government Entity, its employees or its agents for any claim whatsoever, including but not limited to: violations of privacy rights, copyrights, and trademark rights by the affirmative acts of Government Entity and its employees and agents.

 3.3 Provider shall have no liability to the Government Entity for any liability arising from the Government Entity's actions in assigning a resource that collects information in violation of a law that applies and for any failure by the Governmental Entity to provide a student with any required information regarding their rights.